wordshaker/jesswhite_4/_posts/2020-04-09-slo-sli-sla-post.md

 - _Pizza SLA:_ If a pizza isn't delivered within 4 hours, you will be refunded half the cost.
 - _Pizza SLI:_ Timer from order to delivery.

 For measuring if a system or service meets it's required business need, having SLOs, SLAs and SLIs are essential.
 They also help direct the work needed to keep a system maintained to a level where businesses and consumers are satisfied with its performance.
+They help direct conversations about priority internally and externally around service and also give a sense of purpose.
+When it's made clear what the business value is and what impacts there are to consumers, it is easier to define and direct conversations around the value of your service.

 <br/>